jpilgrim/mdspex/mdspex.doc/index.md

 ## Modules

 TODO:
-	Spex support splitting up a document into modules and combining these modules via the "include" extension.
+	MDSpex support splitting up a document into modules and combining these modules via the "include" extension.
 This extension simply includes the referenced document into the current one.
 It follows the [Standard Command Format] without id or attributes.

 	EBNF: